 Production planning and control manages and schedules the allocation of human resources, raw materials, work centers, machinery, and production processes.
 It finds the most efficient way to produce finished goods with the lead times needed to meet production demand.

 Production planning helps manufacturers work smarter by efficiently managing internal resources to meet customer orders or demand.
 It solves what, when, and how much to produce.
 It establishes production capacity and identifies what raw materials, bill of materials, or alternate bill of materials are needed to meet demand.
 Then it prepares a workable production plan.

 Production control monitors production and measures performance, providing visibility and reporting.
 If any corrective action is needed it gets initiated.
 It includes different control techniques to achieve optimal levels of production performance.

-Objectives of Production Planning and Control (PPC)
+What are the objectives of Production Planning and Control?

 - Improve customer satisfaction

 - Ensure the right person gets assigned to specific processes